King Kong (1976 film): Filming and special effects

-Guillermin, who was known to have had outbursts from time to time on the set, got into a public shouting match with executive producer Federico De Laurentiis (son of producer Dino De Laurentiis).
-After the incident, De Laurentiis was reported to have threatened to fire Guillermin if he did not start treating the cast and crew better.
-Rick Baker, who designed and wore the ape suit in collaboration with Carlo Rambaldi, was extremely disappointed in the final suit, which he felt was not at all convincing.
+Rambaldi's giant mechanical Kong cost £500,000 to create.
+Despite months of preparation, the final device proved to be impossible to operate convincingly, and during the August 1976 filming of Kong's escape in New York, a hydraulic pipe inside the gorilla burst.
+As a result, it is only seen in a series of brief shots totaling less than 15 seconds, and the ape suit was used in most of the filming.

+Baker was extremely disappointed in the final suit, which he felt was not at all convincing.
 He gives all the credit for its passable appearance to cinematographer Richard H. Kline.
 The only time that the collaboration of Baker and Rambaldi went smoothly was during the design of the mechanical Kong mask.
 Baker's design and Rambaldi's cable work combined to give Kong's face a wide range of expression that was responsible for much of the film's emotional impact.
 Baker gave much of the credit for its effectiveness to Rambaldi and his mechanics.

 To film the scene where the Petrox Explorer finds Dwan in the life raft, Jessica Lange spent hours in a rubber raft in the freezing cold, drenched and wearing only a slinky black dress.
 Shooting of this scene took place in the channel between Los Angeles and Catalina Island during the last week in January 1976.

 On one of the nights of filming Kong's death at the World Trade Center, over 30,000 people showed up at the site to be extras for the scene.
-Although the crowd was well behaved, the Port Authority of New York & New Jersey (owner of the World Trade Center complex) became concerned that the weight of so many people would cause the plaza to collapse, and ordered the producers to shut down the filming.
+Although the crowd was well behaved, the Port Authority of New York and New Jersey (owner of the World Trade Center complex) became concerned that the weight of so many people would cause the plaza to collapse, and ordered the producers to shut down the filming.
 However, the film makers had already got the shot they wanted of the large crowd rushing toward Kong's body.
 They returned to the site days later to finish filming the scene, with a much smaller crowd of paid extras.

-According to Bahrenburg, five different masks were created by Carlo Rambaldi to convey various emotions.
-Separate masks were necessary, as there were too many cables and mechanics required for all the expressions to fit in one single mask.
-To complete the look of a gorilla, Baker wore contact lenses so his eyes would resemble those of a gorilla.

-Rambaldi's mechanical Kong was 40 ft (12.2 m) tall and weighed 6 tons.
-It cost £500,000 to create.
-Despite months of preparation, the final device proved to be impossible to operate convincingly, and is only seen in a series of brief shots totaling less than 15 seconds.

-The roar used for Kong was taken from the film The Lost World (1960).
+The roar used for Kong was taken from the film The Land Unknown (1957).